Hamburger

 3. Workers are not self-motivated

 These assumptions are a legacy of the industrial era when managerialism was rife.
-But the nature of work has evolved since these days and leadership is more about motivating and understanding our people than cajoling them.
+But the nature of work has evolved since these days, and leadership is more about motivating and understanding our people than reprimanding them.
+Rarely can we achieve the outcomes we are responsible for without collaboration and input from others.
+How then do you hold someone accountable?

-Take societal culture.
-In high ’power distance’ cultures, there is a greater acceptance of unequal distribution of power and authority.
+Culture includes both the influence of societal culture as well as your organisation’s culture.
+In high ’power distance’ societal cultures, there is a greater acceptance of unequal distribution of power and authority.
 Employees tend to follow formal rules and show deference to higher-ranking positions.
 Conversely, in cultures like Australia, where egalitarianism is valued, people prefer a smaller power distance.
 This makes traditional, top-down accountability uncomfortable and often resisted.

 Moreover, every organisation has its own unwritten rules and norms.
 In some companies, performance and accountability are regularly discussed and expected, while in others, mediocrity might be tolerated, and there are no significant consequences for poor performance.
 The latter creates an environment where accountability is difficult to enforce.